List of Dan Dare stories: The original Eagle stories

 These are the Dan Dare stories that appeared in the original Eagle magazine, which ran from 1950 to 1969 and featured the hero Dan Dare.
-The stories would often take place as parts of longer story arcs, and when this happened the stories are grouped together as such.
-These storylines were reprinted by Hawk Books in the late 1980s and early 1990s, and as of May, 2009, the first ten stories have been reprinted again by Titan Books.
+The stories would often take place as parts of longer story arcs, and when this happened, the stories were grouped together as such.
+These storylines were reprinted by Hawk Books in the late 1980s and early 1990s, and as of May, 2009 the first ten stories have been reprinted again by Titan Books.
 The series of twelve hardbacks, each about 100 pages, splits Voyage to Venus and Operation Saturn across two volumes each.
 After a brief hiatus, the following two stories, 'Man From Nowhere' and 'Rogue Planet' were released in 2008, with The Phantom Fleet and Safari in Space continuing publication into 2009.

 Three stories (Man From Nowhere, Rogue Planet, Reign of the Robots) were reproduced in the early 1980s by Dragon's Dream.
 The first of these books was particularly notable because the front page panel with the Eagle logo was replaced with new artwork drawn by Dan Dare's creator Frank Hampson.

 Hampson used a studio system with several artists working together on each episode.
 These included Bruce Cornwell, Don Harley and Keith Watson.